 Enter the carpool line by turning right after you enter the parking lot.
-The line will curve around to the pickup area under the bus canopy.
+The line will curve around to the pickup area under the bus canopy near the gym.
 Parents should not pick up students in the parking lot unless they are completely parked.
-7th-10th grade students will be allowed to cross at the crosswalk to meet a parent at a parked car.
+South Campus students will be allowed to cross at the crosswalk to meet a parent at a parked car.
 Students from the North Campus must be picked up in the bus canopy area through the car line for safety purposes.
-Please do not attempt to have the cross and walk into the parking lot.
+Please do not attempt to have them cross and walk into the parking lot unless they have a south campus sibling walking them.